 Get sales reps to service existing customers with helpful advice

 Businesses that bring in new customers but forget to look after existing customers lose out on important revenue.
 Identifying cross-sell opportunities within an existing customer can boost your revenue as well as leave the customer feeling like they got a good deal.
 However, not identifying these opportunities leaves you vulnerable to your competitors’ sales tactics, and may cause you to lose customers.

 The above three trends are easy to spot in a business intelligence (BI) solution if you know what to look for.
 However, businesses often do not know why they are losing customers, as there may be many reasons.
 Below we outline how your business can reduce the likelihood of losing customers regardless of the reason they stop buying from you.

-Ways to prevent losing customers
+Ways to prevent losing customers to competitors

 Often businesses do not know they are losing a customer until the customer is no longer willing to meet with your sales reps or have stopped purchasing.
 Businesses who are able to identify customers who stop buying as it is occurring are much more likely to be able to retain the customer.
 This is because sales reps can visit the customer, determine why they are purchasing less from you, and put together an appropriate offer to remedy the issue.

 If you are working with traditional reporting straight out of ERP and CRM systems, identifying a lost customer as they stop purchasing from you can be time intensive.
 However, by using a solution like Phocas business intelligence, it is easy to track customers who are ceasing to purchase your products.
 As a result, you can keep on top of customer retention, without having to spend much extra time.
 Many Phocas users are already experiencing the benefits of being able to track declining customers before they are lost, and report major time and cost savings.